 Here are 5 ways how advanced franchise software will make you feel comfortable in 2015.

 1) A good franchise software suite provides your franchisees with their own business management software instances.

 Franchisees are given their own franchise software instance, i.e. practically an individual business management software interface.
 Franchise software still allows cross chain visibility for specified elements, like gift cards or sales promotions.

 It is important for your franchisees to feel as if they are an entity of their own, and not being strong-armed by headquarters, and it might help in convincing NLRB that it’s not a “joint employer” case.

-2) Franchisees can go a long way in optimizing their inventory levels, if they’re provided with right kind of retail software.
+2) Franchisees can go a long way in optimizing their inventory levels if they’re provided with the right kind of retail software.

 The goal for any retailer is to maintain proper inventory levels and never to run out of popular items.
 Inventory management software is there to help.